isc-projects/kea/doc/sphinx/arm/security.rst

   being configured.

-- the ``key-file`` string parameter specifies the private key of the end-entity certificate of Kea instance being configured.
+- the ``key-file`` string parameter specifies the private key of the end-entity certificate of the Kea instance being configured.
   The file must not be encrypted and it is highly recommended to restrict its access.